Hazem-Ben-Khalfallah/VocalFinder/README.md

 ## How does it work?
 Start the application.
 Choose the way in which your lost phone will inform you about its position.
 You have multiple choices in app settings:
 - Ringtone: Choose the sound notification which will be played when the phone is found.
+- Configure Ringtone volume when alarm is on.
 - flash light: Your phone will start the flash lamp of the camera, which will make finding the phone easier and faster.
 - vibration: The telephone will start vibrating at the moment of whistle detection.
 - save battery: you can set listening out for the whistle only while the screen of the phone is off.